PavloBorysenko/tactical_game_organizer/README.md

 ## Description

 Tactical Game Organizer is a WordPress plugin designed to help airsoft communities manage their game events.
-It provides a comprehensive solution for event organization, field management, and player registration.
+It provides a comprehensive solution for event organization, field management, and player registration with role-based participation.

 ### Features